-As soon as practicable after forming a reasonable belief that there has been an eligible data breach, agencies must notify both the Information Commissioner and individuals whose information was involved in an eligible data breach about the eligible data breach.3
+As soon as practicable after forming a reasonable belief that there has been an eligible data breach, agencies must notify both the Information Commissioner and individuals whose information was involved in an eligible data breach about the eligible data breach.5

-The policy intent of the MNDB scheme is to empower individuals, enhance transparency, and build trust in agency management of personal information.
+Reliance on an exemption is discretionary.
+When deciding whether to rely on an exemption, agencies should to take into account that the policy intent of the MNDB scheme is to empower individuals, enhance transparency, and build trust in agency management of personal information.
 In most cases, notification of individuals affected by an eligible data breach can be presumed to be beneficial, as it empowers those individuals to take steps to protect themselves.
 Notification delays can have significant impacts on affected individuals.
 Exemptions to notification are intended to apply only in exceptional circumstances.

-Agencies should keep appropriate records of the assessment and decision-making process when deciding to rely on an exemption, including accurate records of information and evidence used to support that decision.
+If an agency decides to rely on an exemption, it should keep appropriate records of the assessment and decision making process, including accurate records of information and evidence used to support that decision.

-Section 57 provides that an agency is not required to notify individuals if the agency has taken remedial action to mitigate the breach, so that the breach is no longer likely to result in serious harm to any individual.
+Section 57 provides that an agency is not required to notify individuals if the agency has taken remedial action to mitigate the breach so that the breach is no longer likely to result in serious harm to any individual.

 If the data breach involves unauthorised access to, or disclosure of, personal information, the agency can rely on section 57 if:

-If the data breach involves loss of personal information, the agency can rely on section 57 in two circumstances.
+If the data breach involves loss of personal information, the agency can rely on section 57 in two circumstances:

-Under section 59, an agency is not required to notify individuals of an eligible data breach – as would otherwise be required under section 53 – to the extent that compliance with section 53 would create a serious risk of harm to an individual's health or safety.
-The agency must, however, still notify the Information Commissioner,4 and provide the Information Commissioner with written notice of its reliance on this exemption.
+Under section 59 of the IP Act, an agency is not required to notify individuals of an eligible data breach to the extent that compliance with section 53 would create a serious risk of harm to an individual's health or safety.
+It is important to note that:

 When determining whether this exemption applies, the agency must have regard to whether the harm caused by complying with notification obligations is greater than the harm of not complying, the currency of the information the agency is relying on to make its decision, and any other relevant matters.